If you don't already know, we have the answer for you.

 Unfortunately, humans are flawed and completely unchecked hunting simply wasn't an option anymore.
 Wildlife biologists were left wondering when to place their seasons.
 While deer numbers were rebounding in Michigan, it became something of a taboo to shoot a doe because it was believed you weren't only killing the doe, but also killing any fawns she might have.

-This resulted in buck-only rules in Michigan for years.
-That ended up being another mistake because it threw buck-to-doe ratios out of wack.
+This resulted in buck-only rules in Michigan for years, which ended up being another mistake because it threw buck-to-doe ratios out of whack.
 But in 1925, the state first proposed the Nov.
 15-30 season, and it's remained almost unchanged since then for the Great Lakes State.

 Another factor biologists had to consider was fawn rearing.
 If hunting season were held during the time of year when does are giving birth, you'd end up with a lot of orphaned fawns.
 Without their mother, these young deer simply wouldn't make it.
 You'd end up killing two deer with one shot.
 This probably happened a lot in the 1800s when some Michigan hunters shot deer in the summer simply for their hide.